-17. GUARANTEES
+5. GUARANTEES

 FICC provides central counterparty (CCP) services, which includes clearing, settlement, and risk management services.
 Acting as a CCP, it guarantees the settlement of trades in the event that a participant defaults.
 A participant default is defined in FICC's rules.
-In its guarantee role, FICC has equal claims to and from participants on opposite sides of netted transactions.
-To cover its guarantee risk, FICC uses risk-based margining to collect cash and securities collateral ("Clearing Fund").
+In its guarantor role, FICC has equal claims to and from participants on opposite sides of netted transactions.
+To cover its guarantee risk, FICC uses risk-based margining to collect cash and securities collateral (Clearing Fund).

 FICC, through its Government Securities Division (GSD), is the leading provider of real-time trade matching, clearing, netting, risk management and settlement for trades in U.S. government debt, including repurchase agreements.
-Securities processed by GSD include Treasury bills, bonds, notes, zero-coupon securities, government agency securities, and inflationindexed securities.
+Securities processed by GSD include Treasury bills, bonds, notes, zero-coupon securities, government agency securities, and inflation-indexed securities.
 The U.S. government securities market is predominantly an over-the-counter market and most transactions are settled on a T+1 basis.
 Trades are guaranteed upon comparison.
 GSD's netting system interposes FICC as settlement counterparty between GSD participants for eligible trades that have been netted.
 The guarantee of net settlement positions by FICC results in a potential liability to FICC.
 Guaranteed positions that have not yet settled are marked to market daily and are debited from or credited to the responsible participants through the funds-only settlement process.
-At December 31, 2013, the amount of guaranteed positions due from netting GSD participants to FICC aggregated approximately \$844.8 billion.
+At March 31, 2014 and December 31, 2013, the amount of guaranteed positions due from netting GSD participants to FICC aggregated approximately \$834.2 billion and \$844.8 billion, respectively.
 There is an equal amount due to certain other GSD participants from FICC after consideration of deliveries pending to FICC.
 There were no defaults by participants to these obligations.

 MBSD's approval as central counterparty and pool netting system were implemented opening of business on April 2, 2012.
 This implementation positioned MBSD to begin to guarantee settlement.
 The pool netting system interposes FICC between MBSD participants for eligible trades that have been pool netted.
 The guarantee of settlement for pool netting eligible trades as well as TBA trades by FICC results in potential liability to FICC.
 Guaranteed positions that have not yet settled are margined, marked-to-market daily and collateralized via the member's Clearing Fund.
-At December 31, 2013, the net amount of guaranteed positions by MBSD which were scheduled to settle, approximated \$248 billion.
+At March 31, 2014 and December 31,

+2013, the net amount of guaranteed positions by MBSD which were scheduled to settle, approximated \$ 262 billion and \$248 billion, respectively.
 There were no defaults by participants to these obligations.